 Previous education: The MSc Communication Science seeks students with a Bachelor or equivalent degree in Communication Science.
 Ideally, applicants will also have sufficient knowledge of research methodology.

-Grade average: Foreign students of the Master's programmes are expected to have an overall grade point average (GPA) equivalent to at least: * B/3.0 (GPA US System) * a 2nd class honours / upper division British system * C (ECTS System) * 7,0 (Dutch EC-System)
+Grade average: Applicants of the Master's programmes are expected to have an overall grade point average (GPA) equivalent to at least: * B/3.0 (GPA US System) * a 2nd class honours / upper division British system * C (ECTS System) * 7,0 (Dutch EC-System)

 Additional language requirements: